deb17/moneycare/README.md

 - It has an admin section, provided by Flask-Admin.
 You can check out the code in the 'admin' blueprint.

-- The app includes integration with Sentry for error logging and with New Relic for performance monitoring.
+- The app includes integration with Sentry for error logging and performance monitoring.

 Check out the webapp at https://moneycare.pythonanywhere.com .
 Use demo username